smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 This analysis proved the significance of discontinuities in mechanical design.
 From the initial allowable stress, there is an increase in local stress as a result of the stress concentration caused by the hole.

+## Lessons Learned/Mistakes

+Lessons learned from this project are how to automate a dynamic/parametric 3D CAD model by connecting geometric dimensions with the direct tension elongation equations from Machinery's Handbook using SolidWorks Equation Manager.
+It has been shown that, although a very optimized geometry provides a realistic engineering base case (FOS=2), it also decreases the structural volume of the design and makes the material highly susceptible to yield failure when geometric discontinuities such as pinholes exist.

+### Mistakes

 ## Communicate
 Total Time: 7 hours